Feature Recipe | Chick’n Pot Pie

 Cut your pie into generous slabs.
 Pair with a green salad and/or a soup.

-1/Place soy curls (8oz/227g) in hot water (not boiling).
+1/Place 1 package soy curls (8oz/227g) in hot water (not boiling).
 Add enough water to completely cover the curls.
 Let soak for 10 minutes.